kiwicom/terraform-google-storage-bucket/README.md

     * Set the [storage class](https://cloud.google.com/storage/docs/storage-classes) of your bucket
     * If not set, default is: STANDARD
     * Available options are STANDARD,NEARLINE,COLDLINE,ARCHIVE,MULTI_REGIONAL,REGIONAL

 * `labels` map(string)
     * Labels `public` , `tribe` and `env` are mandatory.
 Naming of bucket and creation of IAM rules are dependant on these.
     * Label `public` determines if bucket content should be publicly available.
-If set to `"yes"` a suffix `-public` will be added to bucket name, IAM rule enabling public access to objects in the bucket will be created.
-Public listing of bucket content will not be possible.
+If set to `"yes"` a suffix `-public` will be added to bucket name.
+IAM rule granting `AllUsers` the role `roles/storage.legacyObjectReader`, enabling public access to objects in the bucket but preventing public listing of bucket content.
 Default is `"no"`
     * Label `env` can be set to `sandbox` or `production`.
 I set to `sandbox` suffix will be added to name.
     * Label `tribe` ca be set to (`anciliaries`|`autobooking`|`bass`|`bi`|`booking`|`cs-systems`|`data-acquisition`|`finance`|`platform`|`search`)
     * You may add additional labels in form `arbitrary = "label"` but you must follow these [rules](https://cloud.google.com/storage/docs/key-terms#bucket-labels) or the bucket creation will fail on Terraform apply!

 * `owner_info` map(string)
     * This info is needed so Infra staff can find Point Of Contact for the bucket.
     * Value `responsible_people` please fill with with email of slack handle.
 Not optional, but can be empty string if there is no direct responsible person.